Syncher-source/WrPuppetsAct2/README.md

 ## Requirements
 The client runs on windows 10/11 supporting any OpenXR/SteamVR hardware, the server is a udp echoing C program and can run on any unix systems.

+The current Unreal Engine version used is 5.2.1

 A demo default server is set in the config of the release and currently up and running at: wrpuppets.duckdns.org on a raspeberry pi.

 ## Set-up OpenXR hadrware